-Melissa J. Durkee will join the University of Georgia School of Law faculty in the fall of 2018.
-She teaches in the areas of international, transnational and business law.
+Melissa J. Durkee joined the University of Georgia School of Law faculty in 2018.
+She holds a J. Alton Hosch Associate Professorship and teaches in the areas of international, transnational and business law.

 Prior to coming to Athens, she was an associate law professor at the University of Washington, where she was presented awards two consecutive years for her scholarship, and a third year for her support of student journals.
 She also served as an associate-in-law at Columbia Law School from 2011 to 2013.